Disclosure

 Enable Leak Protection

 VPNs can leak your data if they experience DNS, IPv6, and WebRTC leaks.
-While you can manually prevent that on your end, some VPNs handle everything for you by offering in-app leak protection.
+While you can manually prevent that on your end, some VPNs handle everything for you by providing in-app leak protection.

 So make sure you enable all leak protection settings before you start torrenting in Germany.
 If you can’t find the settings and the VPN says it has leak protection, it means it’s enabled by default.
 NordVPN, for example, integrates DNS, IPv6, and WebRTC leak protection into its servers and doesn’t have any in-app options.